 - 3. Heat the oil and the butter in a heavy saute or frying pan over high heat.
-When the pan is quite hot, lay the peppered steaks in.
+When the pan is quite hot, add the peppered steaks.
 Fry for about 1 1/2 to 2 minutes, until the undersides are well seared.
 Turn the meat and cook the second side for about a minute.
 Press with a finger to test for the slight springiness that indicates rare.
 Cook to the desired doneness and transfer to a warm platter to rest for at least 10 minutes.

 - Make the pan sauce

 - 4. A few minutes before you intend to eat, return the pan with the drippings to medium heat.
 Add the shallots and saute briefly, stirring with a spoon to scrape the bottom of the skillet.
 Lean away from the stove (averting your face) and carefully pour the Cognac into the pan.
 Tilt the edge of the pan slightly over the burner flame, to ignite the alcohol or light it with a match.
 The Cognac will flame for a few seconds as the alcohol burns off.
 When the flames die down, cook for a few moments more and then add the stock.
 Bring the liquid back to a boil and cook, stirring occasionally, until the sauce thickens, about 1 minute.
 Taste and adjust the seasoning as desired.
 Finally, add the soft butter, tilting the pan until the butter melts and is incorporated with the pan juices.

 - 5. Pour the poivre sauce over the steaks.
 Sprinkle liberally with chopped parsley and garnish each plate with sprigs of parsley or watercress.